-Once these upgrades are operational, there will be a change in the amount of inorganic nitrogen entering the Delta.
+Once these upgrades are operational, there will be a change in the amount of inorganic nitrogen entering the Delta, especially the Noth Delta.
 Ongoing research is attempting to understand how these changes may affect the Delta ecosystem (Richey et al., 2018).
-To better understand the future effects of these planed changes on nutrient availability and transport to the Delta historical nutrient loads and trends in the Sacramento and San Joaquin Rivers upstream of these Delta facilities.
-A multi-year record of monitoring data is available for the various forms of nitrogen and phosphorus at two locations, the Sacramento River at Freeport and San Joaquin River near Vernalis (figure 1). from these two sites w used to evaluate historical nutrients sources, the upstream spatial distribution of nutrient sources throughout the watersheds, and transport of nutrients to the Delta .
-The long-term record of discrete data collection supplemented with a smaller record of high frequency monitoring for nitrate at the Sacramento River at Freeport site to 2019).
-The longer record of discrete sampling captures various weather conditions including wet years (1997) and drought years (2012-2016).
+To better understand the future effects of these planed changes on nutrient availability and transport to the Delta, historical nutrient loads and trends in the Sacramento and San Joaquin Rivers upstream of these Delta facilities were evaluated.
+The upstream sources provide a large load of the nitrogen and phosphorus in various forms, and the nutrient chemistry of each river will have an effect on the forms of nutrients and respective ratios of nutrients entering the North and South Delta before being altered by wastewater effluent.
+Understanding these concentrations, loads, and sources of nutrients and their forms, may be useful for future decisions on ecosystem management of the Delta.
+A multi-year record of monitoring data (1970-2019) is available for the various forms of nitrogen and phosphorus at two locations, the Sacramento River at Freeport and San Joaquin River near Vernalis (figure 1).
+These two rivers provide most of the freshwater to the Delta and drain large watersheds with complex land uses including agriculture, urban, and natural.
+Information from these two sites and the upstream watersheds were used to evaluate historical nutrients sources, the upstream spatial distribution of nutrient sources throughout the watersheds, and transport of nutrients to the Delta along the river courses.
+The long-term record of discrete data collection was supplemented with a smaller record of high frequency (15-minute) monitoring data for nitrate at the Sacramento River at Freeport site (2014 to 2019).
+The longer record of discrete sampling captures various weather conditions including wet years (1997, 2017) and drought years (2012-2016).
 Trend estimation was completed for Kjeldahl nitrogen, nitrite plus nitrate (NO2 and NO3) hereafter referred to as nitrate because of mostly low concentrations of nitrite, ammonium(NH4), total nitrogen (TN) orthophosphate (OP) and total phosphorus (TP) allowing managers to understand the watershed contribution of various forms of bioavailable nutrients, as these enter the Delta and provide the nutrients for aquatic food webs.

-Nutrient trends the estuary and inflow streams to the Delta have been reported on by Beck et al. 2018, and Schlegel and Domagalski 2015.
-2018 discussed trends in nitrate, ammonium and silica at the two sites of this study and within the estuary up to the time period of 2013.
-Schlegel and Domagalski 2015 also discussed trends up to 2013 for total nitrogen, ammonium, nitrate, and total phosphorus for the two sites of this study and for upstream sites in both the Sacramento and San Joaquin Rivers.
-This study expands on the previous investigations by extending the study period to 2019, by including the previously modeled nutrients and bioavailable orthophosphate, and an examination of watershed sources of total nitrogen and total phosphorus.
+Nutrient trends within the estuary and the inflow streams to the Delta have been reported on by Beck et al. (2018), and Schlegel and Domagalski (2015) and others.
+Beck et al. (2018) discussed trends in nitrate, ammonium and silica at the two sites of this study and within the estuary up to the time period of 2013.
+Schlegel and Domagalski (2015) also discussed trends up to 2013 for total nitrogen, ammonium, nitrate, and total phosphorus for the two sites of this study and for upstream sites in both the Sacramento and San Joaquin Rivers.
+This study expands on the previous investigations of the sites above the wastewater treatment facilities by extending the study period to 2019, by including the previously modeled nutrients and bioavailable orthophosphate, and an examination of upstream watershed sources of total nitrogen and total phosphorus, and a comparison of modeled and continuous measurements of nitrate at the Sacramento River at Freeport site. .